History of Sega: Ownership by Gulf and Western and public company status

-To advance the company, Rosen had a goal to take the company Public company, and decided this would be easier to accomplish in the United States than in Japan.
+To advance the company, Rosen had a goal to take the company public, and decided this would be easier to accomplish in the United States than in Japan.
 Rosen was advised that this would be most easily accomplished through Sega being acquired by a larger company.
 In 1969, Sega was sold to American conglomerate Gulf and Western Industries.
 Bromley and Stewart sold their shares, 80% of the company, for a total of US$10 million, while LeMaire retained his 20%.
 As a condition of the sale, Rosen was to remain CEO of the company until at least 1972.
 According to Martin Bromley's daughter Lauran, her father—who was in his fifties at the time—and the other owners saw the sale as an opportunity to retire.
 Six months later, with the deal done, Bromley joined with Stewart to form a company called Sega S.A. (also known as Segasa and Sega/Sonic) in Spain, which imported coin-operated machines to Europe.

-In 1970, Gulf & Western placed Rosen at the head of a new company called Gulf & Western Far East Pacific headquartered in Hong Kong.
-Sega Enterprises, Ltd. became a subsidiary of this new company, which Gulf & Western chairman Charles Bluhdorn hoped would become a powerful Asian conglomerate (though this hope would never come to fruition).
-Rosen, however, continued to develop his relationship with Bluhdorn, who took Sega Enterprises Ltd. public in the United States in 1974 by making it a subsidiary of an existing publicly traded corporation owned by Gulf & Western called the Polly Bergen Company.
+In 1970, Gulf and Western placed Rosen at the head of a new company called Gulf and Western Far East Pacific headquartered in Hong Kong.
+Sega Enterprises, Ltd. became a subsidiary of this new company, which Gulf and Western chairman Charles Bluhdorn hoped would become a powerful Asian conglomerate (though this hope would never come to fruition).
+Rosen, however, continued to develop his relationship with Bluhdorn, who took Sega Enterprises Ltd. public in the United States in 1974 by making it a subsidiary of an existing publicly traded corporation owned by Gulf and Western called the Polly Bergen Company.
 Rosen was appointed CEO of Polly Bergen, which was renamed Sega Enterprises, Inc. Sega Enterprises, Ltd. executive vice president Harry Kane took control of day-to-day operations at the Japanese subsidiary.
 In July 1975, Sega Enterprises, Inc. opened a new North American sales and manufacturing subsidiary called Sega of America in Redondo Beach, California.
 Kane took charge of this subsidiary in 1976 and was replaced in Japan by a new executive vice president named Dane Blough.